GO-29

 Automatic Memory Stack

 In addition to the automatic storage of intermediate results that is provided by the four-register automatic memory stack, the calculator also has 30 addressable data storage registers that are unaffected by operations within the stack.
 These storage registers allow you to manually store and recall constants or to set aside numbers for use in later calculations.
 Like all functions, you can use these storage registers either from the keyboard or as part of a program.
-All 30 storage registers reside contiguously in Continuous Memory and maintain their contents even when the calculator is turned OFF.
+All 30 storage registers reside contiguously in Continuous Memory and maintain their contents even when the calculator is off.

 The diagram below shows all storage registers.
 The addresses of the primary storage registers are indicated by the numbers 0 through 9 and by .0 through .5.
 The addresses of the indirect storage registers are indicated by the numbers (16) through (29).
 Storing and recalling numbers in the 14 indirect storage registers is explained in section Using the R₀ Register for Indirect Control.